terchiem/movie-fan/README.md

 # Movie Fan
 This app allows a user to search for movies and see their details using [The Open Movie Database API](http://www.omdbapi.com/).
 A user can also add upvotes/downvotes to a movie, which persists on a database for every user.

+The frontend is a single page React app where a user can search for a movie by title and then go to a movie's details page to see its release year, director, actors, description and poster.

+This backend is a Node Express server which has endpoints that utilize the OMDb API to search for a movie or get a single movie.
+It also has endpoints to interact with the database to create or update a movie's upvotes and downvotes.

 [Live Site](https://movie-fan.netlify.app/)

 # Tech Stack